amd/quark-documentation/docs/install.rst

 3. Install `ONNX <https://onnx.ai/>`__ of version >= 1.12.0, `ONNX Runtime <https://onnxruntime.ai/>`__ of version >= 1.17.0, <1.19.0,
    `onnxruntime-extensions <https://onnxruntime.ai/docs/extensions/>`__ of version >= 0.4.2

+**Note**: When installing on Windows, Visual Studio is required.
+The minimum version of Visual Studio is Visual Studio 2022.
+During the compilation process,There are two ways to use it:

+1. Use the Developer Command Prompt for Visual Studio, When installing Visual Studio, ensure that Developer Command Prompt for Visual Studio is installed as well.
+Execute programs in the CMD window of Developer Command Prompt for Visual Studio.
+2. Manually Add Paths to Environment Variables, Visual Studio's cl.exe, MSBuild.exe and link.exe will be used.
+Please ensure that the paths are added to the PATH environment variable.
+Those programs are located in the Visual Studio installation directory.
+In the Edit Environment Variables window, click New, then paste the path to the folder containing cl.exe, link.exe and MSBuild.exe.
+Click OK on all the windows to apply the changes.

 Installation
 ------------